smikhalevski/es6-model/README.md

 ## <code>class List extends <a href="#event-dispatcher">EventDispatcher</a></code>

+List is array-like sparse ordered collection of _non unique_ models of particular type.
+Sparse means that list can have `undefined` values in it.

+List mixes all methods from native `Array` including `@@iterator` so both `for of` and `for in` are available for `List` instances as well.

+If any model stored in list dispatches an event, this event is dispathed by lit too.
+Same model can be contained by multiple lists and all those lists would be notified on model events.

 #### <a name="list.constructor"></a><code>new List ([<i>array.&lt;object|<a href="model">Model</a>&gt;</i> models])</code>

 Creates new list initiating it with provided models.
 All non-`undefined` items from `models` are converted to `Model` instances.